cncf/tag-security/assessments/projects/kyverno/self-assessment.md

 While this is powerful, it also creates a few challenges:
 1. Only a small subset of configuration options are commonly used.
 2. Kubernetes configurations are not secure by default.
 Security and best practices need to be configured for workloads.
 3. A resource's configurations is shared across organizational roles (dev-sec-ops) and chances of misconfigurations, or lack of proper configuration, increase as there is no clear ownership.
-It may not be obvious whether developers, operators, or security engineers are responsible for more `advanced` configuration settings.
+Whether developers, operators, or security engineers are responsible for more `advanced` configuration settings may not be obvious.

 ### Goal